jido/Quantity/README.md

 If _28 bits_ are always enough to store the number of chunks, the default extended format without exponent can be dropped altogether.
 Then quantities can have up to **6×10⁹ non-zero digits**.

 If there is no need for an _explicit fractional part_, the variable length floating point extension can be dropped.
 The 64 bit floating point extension can be made to behave like the exponent extension by using _exponent bias = +12_.

+# Practical considerations

+## Endianness

+Quantities should always be in **big endian** format for storage or exchange.
+This is because the textual representation of a quantity puts the most significant digit first.

+However, it is acceptable to use **little endian** format for local usage.
+The byte length of a quantity is always a multiple of _four_, so it is practical to handle the data as a sequence of _32 bit values_ (four bytes) using the platform natural endianness.

+## Compression

+The format does not define any compression scheme.

+If the data contains patterns (repeated digits or sequence of digits), it is likely it will benefit from compression.
+This can be applied on top of the format as seen fit.

+## Normalisation

+To make comparison more efficient quantities should be normalised, which generally means they should be written using as less bytes as possible.

+## Operations

+Quantities do not define any operation other than equality, comparison and conversion to and from other formats such as text.

+One reason is that combining quantities with very different magnitude can result in extreme memory consumption, for example _10¹⁰⁰⁰⁰⁰ + 1_ does not have a space-efficient representation.